CenterForTheBuiltEnvironment/mrt/README.md

 - *met* (met): metabolic rate.
 - *clo* (clo): clothing level.

-Running locally
+Running locally (advanced)
 ========================
-Clone this repo:
+For those that want to work with the source code or run the tool locally, start by cloning this repo:

     git clone https://github.com/centerforthebuiltenvironment/mrt.git
     cd mrt